macin2442/mervbot-plugin-bjornai/README.md

-# MERVBot Plugin Template
+# Bjorn's AI MERVBot Plugin

 ## About

-This is an example bare-bones plugin for MERVBot without any function.
+This is an AI plugin for MERVBot originally written by Bjorn.

 ## Build Instructions